ICMGA Officers Events News Indian Creek

 Feedback and Support - We so appreciate feedback from our membership!
 Getting consistent and constructive input ensures that we are working together to provide the best golfing experience we can at Indian Creek.
 Additionally, we extend immense thanks to Indian Creek management and the entire IC team for their feedback and always thoughtful support of our club and events.
 The ICMGA Officers are always ready to hear your recommendations and ideas, so please let us know how we can improve any of our activities.
 Thank you all in advance!

 Pace of Play - We here at Indian Creek are not immune to 'slow-play'.
-On a number of occasions this year the pace of play has impacted, not only the group that is falling behind, but all the following groups on the course.
-It's an important ongoing group responsibility...to be aware of your position in relation to other groups on the course.
-It should be a topic discussed on the first tee.
-Here are a few other tips and suggestions that will help any group keep pace.
-None of these include rushing or hurrying up, these are USGA guidelines to help you be more efficient with your valuable time and everyone else's.
-Thanks in advance from your ICMGA committee.
+It's an important on-going group responsibility...to be aware of your position in relation to other groups on the course.
+We recommend that it be a 'topic of discussion' on the first tee.
+Here are a few other tips and other suggestions that will help any group 'keep pace'.
+None of these include rushing or hurrying your shot, these are USGA guidelines to assist in becoming more efficient with your valuable time and everyone else's.
+Thanks in advance from your ICMGA committee and Indian Creek management.

-Confirm your tee time in advance and make it a point to arrive at the tee early with your golf equipment in order, ready to play.
-Remember essentials like extra balls, tees, gloves and appropriate clothing for the day’s weather conditions.
+Confirm your tee time in advance and make it a point to arrive approximately 20 minutes prior to you tee time.
+Be prepared with your golf equipment and leave plenty of time to warm-up.
+Remember essentials like extra balls, tees, gloves and appropriate clothing for the day’s weather conditions are important and can affect pace of play.

 In other words, play from a set of tees that is comfortable for you – one where you are more likely to hit lofted irons into greens instead of hybrids or fairway woods.
 It is acceptable for players in the same group to play from different tees.
 (The USGA Handicap System provides a formula for adjusting handicaps from different tees.)